cr4nkapotomus/MacroShop/README.md

 python exeinvba.py --exe test.exe --out test.vb [--dest "C:\\Users\\Public\\Documents\\test.exe"]
 Ensure any backslashes are escaped in the dest variable

+2a. exeinvbabuild.py

+   Exactly what exeinvba.py does, just in a builder form and allows both MS Excel and MS Word

 3. macro_safe_old.py

    Same as macro_safe.py, just uses powershell vice VB for architecture detection to call the correct version of powershell.